2102Mule-Nick/iyad_shobaki_p1/README.md

 ## Features

 * User can register new account and add payment information
-* User can book a room for 1 orseveral days
+* User can book a room for 1 or several days
 * Booking API will check available rooms for a specific hotel on a specific date
+* PaymentService will send confirmation about the user payment info (valid or not)
+* Sending an email to the user (just a console message for now.
+But Its ready to send an email using Gmail SMTP)

 ## TODO List

-* Add NotificationService and send email notifiaction to the user and the hotel
+* Add functionality to send email notifiaction to the hotel
 * Continue adding Junit testing to the whole project
+* Continue adding logging to the whole project

 ## Getting Started